sensorfu/sensorfu.github.io/campaign/teaser.md

 Here we plan the teaser campaign.
 Planned campaign principles first:

 * Drop information in digestible sizes.
-* Reflect ongoing activity in the web page?
+* Reflect ongoing activity in the web page

 ## Round 001 - Break out

-*Have you seen a jail which forcuses on preventing break-ins?*
+*Have you seen a jail which focuses on preventing break-ins?*

 * An animation of a man breaking out from the box.
   * Original <https://www.youtube.com/watch?v=efexDg5q7Dw>